William Chung, 1935-2009

 It was not easy being one of his inner circle of students.
 He had grown up in New York’s Chinatown in the strict southern-Chinese kung-fu tradition — he was a disciple of the great Gin Foon Mark, as well as having trained in the Lam Sai Wing Hung Gar lineage — and expected total dedication from his own disciples.
 We were often called upon to run some errand or perform some menial task, and there were endless demands in the form of meetings, impromptu training sessions, performances, and ceremonial occasions, including the annual Chinese New Year trek through the frozen streets and alleys of Chinatown — which in those days before New York City’s ban on explosives, was more like a tour of duty in Vietnam than a parade.
 But for what we got in return it was a bargain.

 Master Chung was a man of frightening phsyical mien.
-He was not especially tall, but was as stocky as a pit bull, and inhumanly strong.
+He was not tall, but was as stocky as a pit bull, and inhumanly strong.
 He had hands like meathooks, scarred and discolored from decades of Iron Palm training, and a round, grim face with jutting jaw and glittering dark eyes.
 His unslender middle belied an extraordinary agility, and his hands moved like lightning, with deadly accuracy.
 He had a quick temper, and every single one of us was utterly, abjectly terrified of him.

 For all that, though, he was very fond of, and fiercely loyal to, his students, and he had a marvelous sense of humor.
 He also loved the opera, and sometimes, having invited some of us over for an afternoon of training, he would spend the time instead serving us tea and playing music for us.
 He was very fond of horses, and often took us on riding outings in the park near his house.